SQream/sqream_docs/operational_guides/access_control_managing_roles.rst

 Creating New Roles (Users)
 ------------------------------

-A user role logging in to the database requires ``LOGIN`` permissions and as a password.
+A user role logging in to the database requires ``LOGIN`` permissions and a password.

 The following is the syntax for creating a new role: